trendoman/Midware/tags-reference/strlen.md

 <cms:strlen my_string />
 ```

-If PHP version supports it, the multi-byte string extension is used to correctly count number of characters in a string of UTF8.
+If server's PHP configuration supports it, the multi-byte string extension is used to correctly count number of characters in a string of UTF8.

 Important note is that **the string will be trimmed before counting**, i.e. stripped of any non-symbol characters before and after the string, just like tag [**cms:trim**](#related-tags) does.